-Today we’re introducing CDC Transformations.
-CDC Transformations are SQL-like statements that allow you to (1) filter (2) transform (3) and choose the schema of your data stream.
+CDC Queries are SQL-like statements that allow you to (1) filter (2) transform (3) and choose the schema of your data stream.
 Instead of the headaches of sidecar services or downstream tools, filtering and transforming streaming data is now as simple as a SQL query.
 Here is a quick video tutorial about how to use CDC Queries that accounts for all the new functionality as of the CockroachDB 23.1 release:

 Changefeeds allow you to stream continuous updates from a table or a one-time snapshot of the table to a SQL connection or external system.
 They’re native to CockroachDB, meaning you don’t need to spend time and money setting up a third party change data capture system.
 Changefeeds have been used to fulfill a wide range of goals from keeping inventory management systems up to date in real time, to replicating data in data warehouses.
 You can build a data pipeline for business analytics, event-driven architectures, data archival, audit logging, migrations, and more.

-CDC Transformations make it even easier and less expensive to operate changefeeds.
-If you know SQL, you know how to create with CDC Transformations.
+CDC Queries make it even easier and less expensive to operate changefeeds.
+If you know SQL, you know how to create with CDC Queries.
 The basic format looks like this:

 CREATE CHANGEFEED [INTO 'sink'] [WITH opt=val, ...]
 AS SELECT [columns or expressions] FROM t WHERE [functions];